openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

 Smart CI is a feature designed to optimize pre-commit CI workflow by running only the necessary builds and tests required to validate changes in a given Pull Request (PR).

-For example, if a PR changes only CPU plugin, GPU plugin tests are skipped in the pre-commit stage for this PR, as they are unrelated.
+For example, if a PR changes only the CPU plugin, GPU plugin tests are skipped in the pre-commit stage for this PR, as they are unrelated.
 This approach reduces execution time for isolated changes in product components and minimizes the load on limited hardware resources.